tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: fix "can't unlock door w/ fist" error on unlock door w/ hand empty
 				- DONE: start fix at line 167 in interp - separate 'lock', 'unlock' cases from 'attack'
 			- DONE: clean-up interp()
-		- INPROC: figure out how to update creature.hand vs. inventory to reduce un-fun friction
+		- DONE: figure out how to update creature.hand vs. inventory to reduce un-fun friction
 			- IDEA: I want the outside world to see what's in creatures hand (e.g. goblin holding axe)
 			- IDEA: but I don't want player to need to think about inventory mgmt
 			- IDEA: if the player specifies the obj and it is in inventory but not in hand: